Construction of orientable sequences in $O(1)$-amortized time per bit: Preliminaries

 A necklace $\alpha$ is \defo{symmetric} if it belongs to the same necklace class as $\alpha^R$, i.e., both $\alpha$ and $\alpha^R$ belong to $[\alpha]$.
 By this definition, a symmetric necklace is necessarily a bracelet.
 If a necklace or bracelet is not symmetric, it is said to be \defo{asymmetric}.
 Let $\A(n)$ denote the set of all asymmetric bracelets of length $n$.
 Table~\ref{tab:neck} lists all $60$ necklaces of length $n=9$ partitioned into asymmetric necklace pairs and symmetric necklaces.
 The asymmetric necklace pairs belong to the same bracelet class, and the first string in each pair is an asymmetric bracelet.
 Thus, $|\A(9)| = 14$.
 In general, $|\A(n)|$ is equal to the number of necklaces of length $n$ minus the number of bracelets of length $n$; for $n=6, 7, \ldots 15$, this sequence of values $|\A(n)|$ is given by $1$, $2$, $6$, $14$, $30$, $62$, $128$, $252$, $495$, $968$ and it corresponds to sequence \href{https://oeis.org/A059076}{\underline{A059076}} in The On-Line Encyclopedia of Integer Sequences~\cite{oeis}.
 Asymmetric bracelets have been studied previously in the context of efficiently ranking/unranking bracelets~\cite{brace}.

-\begin{theorem} One can determine whether a string $\alpha$ is in $\A(n)$ in $O(n)$ time using $O(n)$ space. \end{theorem} \begin{proof} A string $\alpha$ will belong to $\A(n)$ if $\alpha$ is a necklace and the necklace of $[\alpha^R]$ is lexicographically larger than $\alpha$.
+\begin{lemma} One can determine whether a string $\alpha$ is in $\A(n)$ in $O(n)$ time using $O(n)$ space. \end{lemma} \begin{proof} A string $\alpha$ will belong to $\A(n)$ if $\alpha$ is a necklace and the necklace of $[\alpha^R]$ is lexicographically larger than $\alpha$.
 These tests can be computed in $O(n)$ time using $O(n)$ space~\cite{Booth}. \end{proof}

 Lemma~\ref{lem:pal} is considered a folklore result in combinatorics on words; see Theorem 4 in~\cite{Brlek&Hamel&Nivat&Reutenauer:2004} for a variant of the lemma.
 We provide a short proof for the interested reader.